Baisangur-Dudayev/API-development-eind-project/README.md

 # API Project
 This is my project for API development.
 The theme is about books.
 There are authors, books, pen names.
-In total there are 10 endpoints: 4 get's, 4 Post's & 2 Delete's.
+In total there are 11 endpoints: 4 get's, 4 Post's, 2 Delete's and 1 Put.
 I have done all the minimum requirements (number 1.) and I have done a few front-end requiremnts (numbers 3.1, 3.1.1, 3.1.2).
+The frontend has been styled with css and contains the GET & POST endpoints.
+It is also hosted on netlify.

 ## Frontend